-Under the Third Package, SSOs are not allowed to produce gas in an EEA state, or supply, transport or sell gas except to the extent that the activity is necessary for the efficient operation of the storage facility or of another facility used by the owner to store gas.
+Under the 3rd Package, SSOs are not allowed to produce gas in an European Economic Area (EEA) state, or supply, transport or sell gas except to the extent that the activity is necessary for the efficient operation of the storage facility or of another facility used by the owner to store gas.
 It is evident that this legislation has been interpreted and implemented in different ways by Member States and NRAs in Europe, which is influencing the ability of SSOs to develop certain types of storage products.

+Where there is demand for such products (e.g. virtual products), CEER recommends that SSOs are not unduly restricted from trading gas or booking transmission capacity for the explicit purpose of providing storage products.
 In order to allow flexibility in product development, competent authorities and NRAs should carefully consider, on a case-by-case basis, the connection between SSOs trading activities/access to transmission capacity and the efficient operation of the storage facility, which may include the provision of different storage products.
 Additional guidance on interpretation from NRAs or competent authorities may be beneficial.
 SSOs should develop clear proposals for new products which evaluate the costs and benefits of SSOs trading gas/booking transmission capacity, set out risk mitigating actions and provide an explanation why they consider these activities to be necessary for the efficient operation of the facility.

-5.3.1 Regulatory framework for product development
+5.2.4 Regulatory framework for product development

-Under the Third Package, gas storage facilities must provide third party access.
+Under the 3rd Package, gas storage facilities must provide third party access.
 Member States can choose whether the default access regime is regulated or negotiated.
 These access regimes are in place to ensure fair access to European storage facilities on transparent and non-discriminatory terms.